phylotastic/phylotastic/outreach/hackathon.md

 * 25 people plus locals
 * but allow more teams than usual NESCent hackathon?
 [ENRICO: are we allowing remote participants as we did in some of the others?]

+## logistics

+* NIMBioS
+* 8 to 11 of August, 2017
+* will overlap with RevBayes workshop

 ## scoping and example targets

 subject: Call for applications to participate in a Phylotastic hackathon (<location> on <date>)